robertocarta/ezonzoapi/app/README.md

     "url": "string"
   }
 ```
-This triggers an insert action for the product, and an insert-if-not-exists for the shop.
-The reason for this setup is that its user would be the actual scraper, so it's shaped around the scrapers' data model.
+This triggers a create action for the product, and a create-if-not-exists for the shop.
+The reason for this setup is that its user would be the actual ezonzo scraper, so it's shaped around the scrapers' data model.
+It could be handled better by checking for the existence of the shop and creating the shop/product in separate requests.

 GET is more standard and shaped around a hypothetical user basic needs:

 `products/?search_str=[str]&lat=[float]&lon=[float]&max_distance=[float]&max_price=[float]`

-Not that "max_distance" is expressed in km.
+Note that "max_distance" is expressed in km.

 ### Further notes
 This is a draft.
-It was constrained by my time availability (and my covid, which kept me company during the development) and the ~5 hours indication, so nothing here is up to production standards.
+It was constrained by my time availability, my covid (hich kept me company during the development) and the ~5 hours indication (although it took me more), so nothing here is up to production standards.
 Among other issues:
 - there is no infrastructure code
 - security wasn't thought through
 - no database optimisation